Appendix A: Promoting Quality in the Practice of Travel Medicine

 - Travel medicine information resources

-Since it was introduced, the Certificate of Knowledge in Travel Medicine examination has been taken by more than 2,000 practitioners in 60 countries.
+Since it was introduced, the Certificate of Knowledge in Travel Medicine examination has been taken by >2,600 practitioners.
 The society hosts a periodic 2-day intensive exam preparation course.
 Those who are successful in the examination are awarded a Certificate in Travel Health (CTH).
-Beginning with CTHs awarded in 2011, the Certificate is good for 10 years and the awardee must be recertified either through professional development activities or by retaking the examination.
+Beginning with CTHs awarded in 2011, the certificate is good for 10 years and the awardee must be recertified either through professional development activities or by retaking the examination.
 Practitioners offering travel medicine services or interested in the subject should strongly consider membership in ISTM.
 ISTM practitioners are listed on the organization’s website, and those who have the CTH are designated as such.
+ISTM currently recognizes >1,000 members with the CTH designation.

 ISTM also offers research programs.
-These include research grants, travel awards, and support for such efforts as the GeoSentinel Surveillance Network (see Chapter 1, Travel Medicine Data Collection: GeoSentinel & Global TravEpiNet)
+These include research grants, travel awards, and support for such efforts as the GeoSentinel Surveillance Network.

 American Society of Tropical Medicine and Hygiene (ASTMH)